What is an EICR report?

 Ensured COVID-19 Protocols

-Every service that we offer is performed with care and attention.
-In compliance with COVID-19 protocols, we are trying our best to make sure that we only bring peace of mind and ease to your business.
-All precautions are taken and practised by our staff.
+Every service that we offer is performed with care and attention and in compliance with COVID-19 protocols.
+We do our best to make sure that we bring only peace of mind and ease of operation to your business.
+All necessary precautions are taken and practised by our staff.
+To find out more, get in touch with us by emailing firstname.lastname@example.org, or calling 0207 315 4151.